Homalanthus polyandrus

 Homalanthus polyandrus is a species of plant in the family Euphorbiaceae.
 It is endemic to New Zealand.

 Description

-Homalanthus polyandrus is a slender tree or shrub, 3-7m tall.
+Homalanthus polyandrus is a slender tree or shrub, 3–7 m tall.
 Branches brittle.
 Leaves of younger plants are up to 30 cm in diameter; of adult plants 5–10 cm long.

-Racemes slender and erect, 10–20 cm long, Male flowers are numerous, about 2mm in diameter.
-There are 1-5 female flowers at the base of the raceme, on quite long, slender pedicels.
+Racemes slender and erect, 10–20 cm long, Male flowers are numerous, about 2 mm in diameter.
+There are 1–5 female flowers at the base of the raceme, on quite long, slender pedicels.